Cromwell House: Architecture and history

-Sadly, while the house stood empty in the 1980s a number of architectural antiques were stolen from it, including most of the important carved wooden figures lining the staircase and a marble chimneypiece in an upstairs room.
-Many of the missing carved figures were later replaced by plaster copies moulded from earlier casts taken from the originals.
+While the house stood empty in the 1980s, architectural antiques were stolen from it, including carved wooden figures lining the staircase and a marble chimneypiece in an upstairs room.
+Many of the missing carved figures were later replaced by plaster copies.

 The listing particulars call the house a "splendid example of Renaissance brickwork".
 They note the mansard roof in slate has seven dormer windows, the fourth with a pediment, in the centre a flat roof with a balustrade and a lead cupola standing on a tall octagonal column.
 As well as its two main storeys, the building has a basement and an attic.
 A three-bay brick centre stands a little forward of the main front, and the brickwork has stone quoins at the angles.
 At first floor level are entablatures, with a parapet above, and brick-eared window architraves.
 The sash windows and their glazing bars date from the early 19th century.
 The front door with six panels is round-headed, the top panel glazed to let in light, and is set in a moulded architrave.
 The Tuscan doorcase dates from the 18th century.